9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 • Save

 Your neighbor complimented your “cute keychain pouch” at the dog park last week.
-You didn’t mention it holds 30 bags worth of Charlie’s bathroom breaks.
-This quilted fabric dispenser uses thrift store finds and takes 12 minutes to make.
+You didn’t mention that it held 30 bags worth of Charlie’s bathroom breaks.
+This cute fabric dispenser, made from thrift store finds, takes 12 minutes to make.

-Materials needed: One quilted potholder or fabric scrap (6×4 inches), PVC pipe segment (4 inches long, 1.5-inch diameter), lobster claw carabiner clip, E6000 glue, and a small screw eye.
-The pipe slides perfectly through your thrift store potholder after you cut a 1.5-inch hole in the center.
-Glue fabric edges around the pipe, attach the screw eye to the top cap, and clip your carabiner through.
-Total assembly time: 12 minutes plus 2 hours for glue to cure.
+Materials needed: You will need one quilted potholder or fabric scrap (6×4 inches), a segment of PVC pipe (4 inches long, 1.5-inch diameter), a lobster claw carabiner clip, some E6000 glue, and a small screw eye.
+You will want to cut a 1.5-inch hole in the center of the potholder/pipe.
+Now you can glue the edges of the fabric around the pipe.
+Put the screw eye into the top cap of the pipe and let it dry for a couple of hours.
+Now clip your carabiner into your potholder/pipe.

 It holds one full roll of unscented poop bags in bulk or lavender-scented options if you prefer something floral.
 The quilted cotton repels light rain so you don’t end up with soggy bags after morning walks, which means no more stuffing wet paper in your jacket pocket.